richelbilderbeek/intro_r_course/docs/reflections/20251003/README.md

   through the exercises if you had not worked with R before.
   Maybe a similar tutorial session with self-study component that was now done with Illustrator could work better also with R.

+As I try out breakout rooms of 1 next time, maybe that will solve this problem too.

 - Martin Jonsson had a accessible presentation about R, but fluency and structure could be improved
   (seemed confused with some examples).
   How do we use ggplot in concert with vector software to make a clear figure?

+Not about me.
+Note that he was called in with short notice, so maybe this was something that could not have been prevented.

 - I can recommend some clarity in the syllabus, there is no mention there about R, however it still was a dominant part of the course.
   Based on the syllabus my expectations were a course predominant on the usage illustration software and not an introduction to using R and plotting with R.

+I think this is an important point: it **is** an illustration course and not an R course.
+I maybe even agree that R was too dominant here.
+This is something for Meike to decide: to keep or remove R.

+- [ ] Suggest to Meike to remove R from the course

 - I think the r coding parts were the weakest part of the course.
   I luckily had prior knowledge of R, so for me it was good to follow.
   However, the coding that was shown was usually very fast without explaining every step.
   I can imagine this is not optimal for new learners.

+I see point.
+Here too:

+- [ ] Discuss philosophy of the book